rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 - Guest Users - created in other Azure AD tenants and invited to your tenant (more on that later in this chapter)

 *Pro Tip - when you delete a user in Azure AD, it is only soft-deleted and stays in the "bin" for 30 days.
 This feature allows you to recover an account deleted by mistake quickly.
-I've come to appreciate this feature more than I'd like*
+I've come to appreciate this option more than I'd like*

 ### Exercise 1.2.1